Vanilla Ice: Early career (1985–1989)

 In 1985, he was focusing all of his energy on motocross, winning three championships.
 After breaking his ankle during a race, Ice was not interested in racing professionally for some time, using his spare time to perfect his dance moves and creating his own while his ankle was healing.
 Ice used his beatboxing and breakdancing skills as a street performer with his friends at local malls during this time.
 One evening he visited City Lights, a South Dallas nightclub, where he was dared to go on stage by his friend Squirrel during an open-mic.
 He won the crowd over and was asked by City Lights manager John Bush if he wanted to perform regularly, which he accepted.
 Ice would be joined on stage by his disc jockeys D-Shay and Zero, as well as Earthquake, the local disc jockey at City Lights.
 The Vanilla Ice Posse or The V.I.P. would also perform with Ice on stage.
 As a performer for City Lights, Ice opened up for N.W.A, Public Enemy, The D.O.C., Tone Lōc, 2 Live Crew, Paula Abdul, Sinbad and MC Hammer.

 In January 1987, Ice was stabbed five times during a scuffle outside of City Lights.
 After spending ten days in the hospital, Ice signed a contract with the owner of City Lights, Tommy Quon, and his management company, Ultrax.
 Two years later, Ice would open for EPMD, Ice-T, Stetsasonic, and Sir Mix-A-Lot on the Stop the Violence Tour.
 Quon saw commercial potential in Ice's rapping and dancing skills.
 Buying studio time with Quon's earnings from City Lights, they recorded songs that had been perfected on stage by Ice and his acquaintances with various producers, including Khayree.
 The two year production was distributed by an independent record company called Ichiban Records in 1989.
 "Play That Funky Music" was released as the album's first single, with "Ice Ice Baby" appearing as the B-side.
-Tommy Quon personally sent out the single to various radio stations around the US, but the single was seldom played and when it was, it did not get the reaction Quon was hoping for.
+Tommy Quon personally sent out the single to various radio stations around the U.S., but the single was seldom played and when it was, it did not get the reaction Quon was hoping for.
 When disc jockey Darrell Jaye in Georgia played "Ice Ice Baby" instead of the single's A-side, the song gained a quick fanbase and other radio stations followed suit.
 Quon financed $8,000 for the production of a music video for "Ice Ice Baby", which received heavy airplay by The Box, increasing public interest in the song.